-Pablove Shutterbugs is an outpatient program that serves children who have cancer.
+Pablove Shutterbugs is an out-of-hospital program that serves children who have cancer.
 Although priority goes to children who are currently in treatment, we accept all students who have been diagnosed at any point in their life.
 Please reach out to a Pablove Shutterbugs staff member if you are unsure about a particular child’s eligibility.
 Age ranges that we accept depend on the type of programming that we offer: